rarkhipov/retentioneering-framework/docs/source/getting_started/data_preparation.rst

 3. Timestamp of event should be named as ``event_timestamp``.
 Also, it is needed to convert it to the integer type (seconds from ``1970-01-01``).

-Rename your columns with pandas.
+Rename your columns with pandas:

 .. code:: python